 Central campus auditors will make every effort to keep workflow moving forward to ensure prompt payment.
 Having said that, there are certain situations where expense report sendbacks may occur.

-An expense report will be sent back to the claimant/alternate if:
+An expense report (or individual Expense Lines) may be sent back to the claimant/Expense Data Entry Specialist if:

 - There are three or more issues with an expense report (for example, a report has an insufficient business purpose, missing receipt, and missing agenda).

-- If three or more issues are found, then the auditor will send back the report with instructions to resolve/fix the items, rather than emailing the claimant or alternate and fixing/adding items themselves.
+- If three or more issues are found, then the auditor will send back the whole report with instructions to resolve/fix the items, rather than emailing the claimant or Expense Data Entry Specialist and fixing/adding items themselves or sending back individual lines separately.

-- This is done to emphasize the educational aspect of the send-back function, where the claimant or alternate has the opportunity to then learn from mistakes and omissions, fix them, and resubmit.
+- This is done to emphasize the educational aspect of the send-back function, where the claimant or Expense Data Entry Specialist can then learn from mistakes and omissions, fix them, and resubmit.

-- 10 or more days have elapsed without a response from the claimant/alternate regarding outstanding questions on the expense report.
+- 10 or more days have elapsed without a response from the claimant/Expense Data Entry Specialist regarding outstanding questions on the expense report.

 - Expenses are claimed that require an updated remote work agreement to validate the headquarters location and an updated remote work agreement is not on file.